Buying a home is an exciting and significant milestone in one's life. However, navigating the…

 - The mortgage payment only includes the principal and interest payments.
 Estimated real estate taxes and homeowners insurance premiums are in addition to that number.
-This is where the acronym PITI (Principal, Interest, Taxes, Insurance) comes from.
+The total monthly payment is the PITI (Principal, Interest, Taxes, Insurance).

 - Can you put down enough to avoid paying a mortgage insurance premium?